ColeAmparo/ColeAmparo.github.io/essays/codingStandards.md

 One might say:

-> Coding standards are unecessary because if my code works it doesn't matter what it looks like."
+> Coding standards are unnecessary because if my code works it doesn't matter what it looks like."

 To that person I would say:

 > Sure, but good luck finding people that want to work with you!

-Learning how to adhere to coding standards will not only make it easier to work in a group, but it will also improve your own understanding of a programming langauge.
+Learning how to adhere to coding standards will not only make it easier to work in a group, but will also improve your own understanding of a programming language.
 Using linters like ESLint will also make programming more efficient.

 ## The benefits of Coding Standards

-Unless you are some freak of nature hacker-man, there will be times where group work is necessary in software engineering.
-When working in a group it can be hard if every programmer has their own way of programming, and a solution to that prediciament is Coding Standards!
-When the whole group is using the same coding standard, there will be less time-waste on trying to understand eachother's code.
-Having to spend less time on going over code quality and coding style leads to a more efficient workflow on a project.
+Unless you are some freak of nature hacker-man, there will always be times where group work is necessary for software engineering.
+When working in a group it can be hard if every programmer has their own way of programming, and a solution to that problem is coding standards.
+When the whole group is adhering to the same coding standard, there will be less time-waste on trying to understand each other's code.
+Having to spend less time going over code quality and coding style leads to a more efficient workflow on a project.
 Overall coding standards make it easy to maintain a program and detect errors when working with multiple programmers

 ## ESLint and IntelliJ